The spectrum consistency of fractional quantum Hall effect model

-\textit{The spectrum analysis}---.
-Owing to the fact that poles in the Feynman propagators are the particle masses, it is essential to investigate the former concerning causality and unitarity.
-In what concerns causality, each fermion propagator (\ref{prop4}) has a pole $m^2$, which is positive definite, thus the three fermions are bradyons.
+In what concerns causality, each fermion propagator (\ref{prop4}) has a pole $k^2=m^2>0$, which is positive definite, thus the three fermions are bradyons.
 On the other hand, the boson propagators (\ref{prop1})--(\ref{prop3}) exhibit three poles:

-where causality is satisfied only if $\mu_{\pm}^2\geq 0$, with $\mathcal{D}=(k^2-\mu_+^2)(k^2-\mu_-^2)$.
-However, it can be checked that, from (\ref{definitions}) and (\ref{poles1}), whatever the values of $E$, $G$ and $H$, all the poles are always real and non-negative.
-Notwithstanding, indeed there are no constraints on the flavors $n_\psi$, $n_\chi$ and $n_\o$, and couplings, $e$ and $g$, so as not to jeopardize causality, as well as unitarity -- provided the fundamental vector fields are found out and consequently the action (\ref{action}) rewritten in terms of them.
-This issue will be discussed and clarified in the sequence.
+where causality is satisfied only if $k^2=\mu_{\pm}^2\geq 0$, with $\mathcal{D}=(k^2-\mu_+^2)(k^2-\mu_-^2)$.
+However, it can be checked that, from (\ref{definitions}) and (\ref{poles1}), whatever the values of $E$, $G$ and $H$, all the poles are always real and non-negative, thus constraints on the flavors $n_\psi$, $n_\chi$ and $n_\o$, and couplings constants, $e$ and $g$, are not necessary to ensure causality at the tree-level.

-Concerning the unitarity, thus the absence of negative norm states in the spectrum, so as to verify it, we couple the propagators to external currents, and by means of current-current transition amplitudes, $\ca_{\phi_1 \phi_2}\equiv J^\m_{\phi_{1}}\D_{\m\n}^{\phi_1 \phi_2}J^\n_{\phi_2}$, we calculate the imaginary part of the residues corresponding to each propagator pole \cite{Nieuwenhuizen}.
+Concerning the unitarity, thus the absence of negative norm states in the spectrum, so as to verify it, we couple the propagators to external currents, and by means of current-current transition amplitudes, $\ca_{\phi_1 \phi_2}\equiv J^\m_{\phi_{1}}\D_{\m\n}^{\phi_1 \phi_2}J^\n_{\phi_2}$, we calculate the imaginary part of the residues corresponding to each propagator pole \cite{nieuwenhuizen}.
 If for any transition amplitude, ${\mathcal Im}\{{\mathcal Res}\{\ca_{\phi_1 \phi_2}|_{\rm pole}\}\}$ is negative, unitarity is spoiled, thus there are negative norm states (ghosts) in the spectrum.